4 things to know before your first colonoscopy

 - This simple procedure can save your life.
 Colorectal cancer is the third-leading type of cancer in the U.S., excluding some skin cancers, according to the Centers of Disease Control and Prevention.
 The good news is that it’s preventable.
 Screenings like colonoscopies can find polyps before they turn into cancer.

-- The procedure itself only takes 30 minutes.
-It takes some preparation, but the procedure itself doesn’t last long.
+- The procedure doesn’t last long.
+It takes some preparation, but the procedure is relatively brief.

 - A colonoscopy doesn’t cause pain or discomfort.
 It’s a safe procedure during which most people get a good sleep, Dr. Albert says.